amazon-science/earth-forecasting-transformer/README.md

 where $\boldsymbol{x}\_{i}$ is the spatial coordinates of the $i$-th digit, $G$ is the gravitational constant, $m\_j$ is the mass of the $j$-th digit, $r$ is a constant representing the power scale in the gravitational law, $d\_{\text{soft}}$ is a small softening distance that ensures numerical stability.

-To download the N-body MNIST dataset used in our paper from AWS S3 run:
+The N-body MNIST dataset we used in the paper can be downloaded from https://deep-earth.s3.amazonaws.com/experiments/earthformer/nbody/nbody_paper.zip .

+In addition, you can also use the following script for downloading / extracting the data:
 ```bash
 cd ROOT_DIR/earth-forecasting-transformer
 python ./scripts/datasets/nbody/download_nbody_paper.py